Principality of Serbia (early medieval)

-An important process during this period was the Christianization of the Serbs, completed by the establishment of Christianity as state-religion in the second half of the 9th century, and followed by the founding of the first Serbian eparchies (dioceses).
+An important process during this period was the Christianization of the Serbs, completed by the establishment of Christianity as state-religion in the second half of the 9th century.
 The principality was annexed by the Byzantines in c.
 969–971 and ruled as the Catepanate of Ras.
 The main information of the history of the principality and Vlastimirović dynasty are recorded in the contemporary historical work De Administrando Imperio (written c.
 948–949).

 Background

 Slavs (Sklavenoi) settled throughout the Balkans during the 6th and the 7th centuries, thus marking the end of the early Byzantine rule in those regions.
 The history of the early medieval Serbian principality and the Vlastimirović dynasty is recorded in the work De Administrando Imperio (On the Governance of the Empire, abbr.
 "DAI"), compiled by the Byzantine Emperor Constantine VII Porphyrogenitus (r.
 913–959).
 The work mentions the first Serbian ruler, without a name (known conventionally as "Unknown Archon"), that led the White Serbs to southeastern Europe and received the protection of Emperor Heraclius (r.
 610–641), prior to the Bulgar invasion (680).
 The Serbian ruler was titled "Prince (archon) of the Serbia" (αρχων Σερβλίας).
 The DAI mentions that this ruler was succeeded by a son, followed by a grandson, and historians generally accept the accounts of DAI on succession of princes from the same family, but their names are unknown until the coming of Višeslav (c.
 780-800).